\Lambda-buildings and base change functors: Introduction

 Since simplicial trees are precisely the one-dimensional examples of affine buildings and real trees the one-dimensional $\R$--buildings, it was natural to ask whether there is a higher dimensional object generalizing $\Lambda$--trees and affine buildings at the same time.

-These objects, the so called $\Lambda$--affine buildings or \emph{generalized affine buildings}, where introduced by Curtis Bennett \cite{Bennett} and studied by the first author in \cite{PetraThesis} and \cite{Convexity2}.
+These objects, the so-called $\Lambda$--affine buildings or \emph{generalized affine buildings}, where introduced by Curtis Bennett \cite{Bennett} and recently studied by the first author in \cite{PetraThesis} and \cite{Convexity2}.
 A recent application of them is a short proof of the Margulis conjecture by Kramer and Tent \cite{KramerTent}.

 In the present paper, we address a generalization of an important geometric property of $\Lambda$--trees: the existence of a base change functor.
-Easy to prove in the tree case, compare for example \cite{Chiswell}, the generalization to $\Lambda$--affine buildings turns out to be much harder.
+Easy to prove in the tree case, see for example \cite{Chiswell}, the generalization to $\Lambda$--affine buildings turns out to be much harder.

 We will prove that a morphism $e:\Lambda \to\Gamma$ of ordered abelian groups gives rise to a base change functor $\phi$ mapping a generalized affine building $X$ defined over $\Lambda$ to another building $X'$ which is defined over $\Gamma$.
-In case $e$ is an epimorphism, we will see, that the pre-image $X''$ under $\phi$ of a point in $X'$ is again an affine building, defined over the kernel of $e$.
+In case $e$ is an epimorphism, we will see, that the pre-image $X''$ under $\phi$ of a point in $X'$ is again a generalized affine building, defined over the kernel of $e$.

 After having established our main results, we will present several applications.
 One of the consequences of our base change theorem is the proof of the fact that the class of generalized affine buildings is closed under taking asymptotic cones and ultracones.